jonnyphilly/ga4-ecom-examples/README.md

 For use by Be Found Online's clients to optimize reporting for Google Analytics 4 eCommerce.

+### Note on branch naming convention

+The default branch of this repository is named "bfo" in order to keep this repository public and out of Github search results.

 ## Events Supported

 | Action (Event Name) | Description                                                            |